milessabin/spray-json-shapeless/README.md

 Create an .ensime configuration file for your project.
 See [.ensime](http://github.com/aemoncannon/ensime/blob/master/.ensime) in the root of the ENSIME distribution for an up-to-date example.

+Verify that the startup script (usually bin/server.sh) has executable permissions.

 Finally, open one of the source files for your Scala project and type M-x ensime.
 Follow the minibuffer instructions to specify the location of your .ensime project file.

 ## Usage